EpsilonSolutions/netscaler-command-reference/docs/cs/cs-vserver/cs-vserver.md

 Example: bind cs vserver cs1 -lbvserver lb1
 Note: Use this parameter for default binding only.

+<b>vServer</b>
+Name of the default gslb or vpn vserver bound to CS vserver of type GSLB/VPN.
+For Example: bind cs vserver cs1 -vserver gslb1 or bind cs vserver cs1 -vserver vpn1

 <b>policyName</b>
 Name of the content switching policy to bind to the content switching virtual server Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), equal sign (=), and hyphen (-) characters.
 Cannot be changed after a policy is created.
 To bind a content switching policy, you need a content-based virtual server (content switching virtual server) and an address-based virtual server (load balancing virtual server).
 You can assign multiple policies to the virtual server pair.
 Note: When binding a CS virtual server to a default LB virtual server, the Policy Name parameter is optional.
 The following requirement applies only to the NetScaler CLI:
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my policy? or ?my policy?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my policy" or 'my policy').

 <b>targetLBVserver</b>
 Name of the Load Balancing virtual server to which the content is switched, if policy rule is evaluated to be TRUE.